eishiya/DawnWillCome/README.md

 Dawn Will Come uses some engine mods in addition to scripts created via the IDE:
 - rulz's UI Interactable hack, to allow text boxes to not block input, modified for 2.0.0-e18.
 - HP Display mod, which allows automatically generating HP containers based on variables.
-- A third fade option hack, which adds a third "partial" fade option.
-This is used for the combat scenes in the game, and only works for DMG projects.
-CGB projects will show the black fade when this option is used.
+- A hack to add a partial fade option.
+This is used for brief flashes in combat, and should not be used for transitions.
-- Even Better Sounds hack, which allows greater control over the sound effects in GBS.
+- Precise Sounds mod, which allows greater control over the sound effects in GBS.
 This is used for some of the sound effects.
 - A hack to disable the automatic hiding of actors when they are overlapped by dialogue windows.
 This allows the speech bubble tail effect in dialogue scenes.
 - The code to move the player in Top Down mode is all commented out to prevent the invisible player from moving around.
 - A hack to load some variables from a save when checking If Save Is Loaded.
 This allows collectibles to be accessible prior to loading the save data and to carry over across playthroughs (thanks to pautomas).